Deliberative Lab Communication Introduction

 The deliberative lab communication approach stems from the political theory of deliberative democracy.
 Its premise is that decisions should be reached through intentional, collective deliberation on issues, with core features of inclusion, justification, reciprocity, and equality among citizens rather than by uses of power.
 [2] It can be understood as “an endeavor to ensure that each individual takes a stand by listening, deliberating, seeking arguments, and evaluating, while at the same time there is a collective effort to find values and norms on which everyone can agree.”
 [3]

-Deliberative communication offers a way to address substantive disagreements productively and equitably.
-They need not result in agreement or consensus; recognizing areas of disagreement, and commitments to continued discussion are part of the deliberative process.
-[4] [10] Encouraging participation from everyone is one of the core tenets of deliberative communication.
-[5]
+Discussions that use a deliberative communication approach need not result in agreement or consensus; recognizing areas of disagreement, and commitments to continued discussion are part of the deliberative process [4] [10] and deliberative communication offers a way to address substantive disagreements productively and equitably.

-The goal of deliberative lab conversations is to achieve equal participation and collective engagement and understanding by:
+Encouraging participation from everyone is one of the core tenets of deliberative communication.
+[5] The goal of deliberative lab conversations is to achieve equal participation and collective engagement and understanding by:

-• Giving everyone a chance to speak, especially those who are often marginalized or under-represented,
+- Giving everyone a chance to speak, especially those who are often marginalized or under-represented,

-• Encouraging everyone to listen and learn, especially those in positions with more power,
+- Encouraging everyone to listen and learn, especially those in positions with more power,

-• Acknowledging the right and the responsibility of group members to be involved in discussing the work of the lab,
+- Acknowledging the right and the responsibility of group members to be involved in discussing the work of the lab,

-• Asking individuals to explain their reasoning for statements or practices, and
+- Asking individuals to explain their reasoning for statements or practices, and

-• Finding common ground between group members, or acknowledging when there isn't.
+- Finding common ground between group members, or acknowledging when there isn't.